bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 ~~~~~~~~~~~

 The text styling of axis labels is controlled by a ``TickFormatter`` object
 configured on the axis' ``formatter`` property.
-Bokeh uses a number of tickers
+Bokeh uses a number of ticker
-by default in different situations:
+formatters by default in different situations:

 * |BasicTickFormatter| --- Default formatter for  linear axes.